ykk136/klogg/website/content/docs/news/allocation.md

 klogg executable is linked with the mimalloc-override.o file.
 This file must be provided first so the linker chooses symbols from it for all global memory allocation functions.

-After some more performance testing it looks like the mimalloc allocator is indeed faster in typical klogg use cases.
-Both indexing and search are around 5% faster.
+After doing some more performance testing it looks like the mimalloc allocator is indeed faster in typical klogg use cases.
+Both indexing and search are around 10% faster.

 Final perf report now looks like this:
 ```